talon-one/TalonOneJavaSdk/docs/IntegrationApi.md

         IntegrationApi apiInstance = new IntegrationApi(defaultClient);
         IntegrationEventV2Request body = new IntegrationEventV2Request(); // IntegrationEventV2Request | body
-        String silent = "\"yes\""; // String | Possible values: `yes` or `no`. - `yes`: Increases the perfomance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains the updated customer profiles.
+        String silent = "\"yes\""; // String | Possible values: `yes` or `no`. - `yes`: Increases the performance of the API call by returning a 204 response. - `no`: Returns a 200 response that contains the updated customer profiles.
         Boolean dry = true; // Boolean | Indicates whether to persist the changes.
-Changes are ignored when `dry=true`. try {
+Changes are ignored when `dry=true`.
+        Boolean forceCompleteEvaluation = false; // Boolean | Forces evaluation for all matching campaigns regardless of the [campaign evaluation mode](https://docs.talon.one/docs/product/applications/managing-campaign-evaluation#setting-campaign-evaluation-mode).
+Requires `dry=true`. try {
-            TrackEventV2Response result = apiInstance.trackEventV2(body, silent, dry);
+            TrackEventV2Response result = apiInstance.trackEventV2(body, silent, dry, forceCompleteEvaluation);
             System.out.println(result);
         } catch (ApiException e) {
             System.err.println("Exception when calling IntegrationApi#trackEventV2");